 The Build Back Better (BBB) Act (H.R.
 5376) is a massive proposed social and climate resilience spending package currently being debated in Congress.
 While its original draft would have introduced $3.5 trillion in new federal spending, negotiators have substantially scaled back the package to around $1.5 – 2.2 trillion.
 Early proposals also contained a host of pro-municipal market provisions that, if enacted, would substantially expanding the infrastructure financing options available to states, local governments, and nonprofits.
 Details remain rapidly changing, but we will continue to keep members updated on the status of the pending legislation.

 Where Things Currently Stand

 On November 19, 2021, the U.S. House of Representatives passed its $1.85 trillion version of BBB.
 The large social spending package had long been tied to the Bipartisan Infrastructure Framework (BIF), but the passage of the infrastructure bill earlier in November separated the two bills' fates.
-BBB now heads to the Senate where more changes will be made, and its fate is far from certain.
+BBB is now with the Senate where more changes continue to be made, and its fate is far from certain.
 Hopes of passing the bill prior to the end of the year were dashed and the bill has been punted into early 2022.
 President Biden and congressional leadership have expressed their intent to work to finalize the bill early in the near year.

 Key Bond Provisions

 While earlier drafts of the bill included numerous pro-municipal market provisions, negotiators were forced to strip all of them in discussions.
 The latest version of the House-passed version of the bill and a tax title released by the Senate Finance Committee in December both contain two provisions of interest to public finance attorneys: